gweebg/notifeye/docs/notes/Development.md

 + **Potential latency**:
     - Depending on the network setup, there might be slight delays when accessing the development environment remotely.

+### Security

+Due to the need of exposing the application to the internet and due to it being a development build, I took the decision of only allowing certain IP addresses to access the application.

+This behaviour is achieved via the configuration of an access control list at the virtual host (reverse proxy level).